Leslie Rowsell Moore

-Professor L.R.
-(Leslie Rowsell) Moore, (23 June 1912 – 13 November 2003), was Sorby Professor of Geology at Sheffield University, where under his leadership its geology department became one of the largest in the country.
+Leslie Rowsell Moore (23 June 1912 – 13 November 2003) was a British geologist and Sorby Professor of Geology at the University of Sheffield, where under his leadership its geology department became one of the largest in the country.
 He also made significant advances in the study of palaeobotany and palynology.
 He was called as an expert witness at the inquiry into the Aberfan disaster.
 He was instrumental in the creation of the Micropalaeontological Society and was its first President.
 He has been described as "one of the founders of modern Carboniferous palynology".

 Early life

 Leslie Rowsell Moore was born and grew up in Midsomer Norton, Somerset.
 He was the son of a miner in the Somerset coalfield.
 He attended Midsomer Norton Grammar School (now Norton Hill School).
 His family had encouraged him to obtain a good education and hoped that he would study medicine; however, he won a Miner's Welfare Scholarship at the University of Bristol where he read Geology and obtained a first class degree.
 He was a strong sportsman, captaining the University Football team at Bristol and was later President of the football club at Sheffield University.